Our History and Philosophy

 With ideal clay soils and a marine-influenced climate offering long, mild days and cooling fog and winds, the Anderson Valley appellation had all the ingredients for producing world-class Pinot Noir.
 In 1996, Goldeneye was founded and the first estate vineyard was selected.
 A year later, Goldeneye harvested its first grapes, a modest 7 tons of estate fruit, yielding 375 cases of wine, which were released in March of 2000.

-Whether it is the estate program with more than 20 clones of Pinot Noir, or the state-of-the-art, small-lot winery that allows him to maintain the integrity of each vineyard block, Zach champions detail and diversity in his winemaking qualities that have helped to established him as one of California's Pinot Noir visionaries.
-His work creating a Goldeneye style that embodies both the elegance of Anderson Valley Pinot Noir and its deep, rustic power, has become the benchmark for the region, and has catapulted Goldeneye to the ranks of the world's finest Pinot Noirs.
+Whether it is the estate program with more than 20 clones of Pinot Noir, or the custom, small-lot winery that allows winemaker Michael Fay to maintain the integrity of each vineyard block, Goldeneye champions detail and diversity.
+This approach has resulted in a Goldeneye style that embodies both the elegance of Anderson Valley Pinot Noir and its deep, rustic power.
+This style has become the benchmark for the region, and has catapulted Goldeneye to the ranks of the world’s finest Pinot Noirs.
 Sought after by collectors and served for U.S. presidents, Goldeneye wines have brought the Anderson Valley to the world, while earning acclaim as some of the finest Pinot Noirs anywhere.